-Students who have taken a leave of absence must complete LL.M. degree requirements within 36 months of first matriculating at the law school in order to be eligible for the LL.M. degree.
-Further information on Leaves and Withdrawals is found in the applicable section of the Harvard Law School Handbook of Academic Policies 2022-2023, herein incorporated by reference.
+LL.M. students must complete degree requirements for the LL.M. within 36 months of first matriculating at the law school.
+A leave of absence will not extend the period for completing degree requirements.
+Further information on Leaves and Withdrawals is found in the applicable section of the Harvard Law School Handbook of Academic Policies 2023-2024, herein incorporated by reference.